erictt/dl-summar-2024-final/README.md

-# dl-final-project
+# Deep Learning - Final Project

+Adaptive Layers for Efficient Learning: Scaling Architecture in RoBERTa for Optimized Performance on SQuAD 2.0

+## Prepare Env

-1. Create conda env
+1. Create conda environment

-`$ conda env create --file environment.yml`
+`conda env create --file environment.yml`

+2. Activate conda environment

+`conda activate cs7643-final`

-2. Train adapter
+## Train adapters

-`$ cd train/`

-`$ ./train.sh`
+To train the adapters, you first need to add configurations under `./train/configs/`, then change the list in the train script.

-- The script will run train all of the adapters configured in `./train/configs/` and save the adapters and the evaluation results to the folder `./train/adapters` and `./train/results/` respectively.
+Once the training is done, the adapters and the evaluation results will be stored in folder `./train/adapters` and `./train/results/` respectively.

+These are the script used for training in different platform/OS:

+- `./train.sh` // Linux/macOS
-`$ ./train_colab.sh` will save the output to your google drive.(you may need add apapter/outs folder in your google drive)
+- `./train_colab.sh` // will save the output to your google drive.(you may need add apapter/outs folder in your google drive)

-`train.bat` is for Windows OS.
+- `train.bat` // Windows